Skip to main content

 │ │ │ ├── images/

-How end user can install your theme?
+How end users install your theme

-Your theme users will have to:
+Your theme users will need to:

-1. Unzip your theme archive.
+1. Unzip the theme archive.

 .env